swharden/PrairieView-Quick-Loader/README.md

 * Click `Plugins`, `Quick PrairieView Loader`, and select a TSeries XML file

+## Benchmark

+Time to load a TSeries with 99 sequences of 2-channel 31-slice stacks (6,138 TIFs, 776 MB) from a SSD:

+* Bio-Formats Importer: 10 minutes and 17 seconds

+* QuickPV: 58 seconds

+* Single file TIF: <1 second

 ## Build from Source

 * Get the [JDK](https://www.oracle.com/java/technologies/downloads/)